Query of Prescription Drug Monitoring Program (PDMP)

 - Query of the PDMP for prescription drug history must be conducted prior to the electronic transmission of the Schedule II opioid prescription.

-- MIPS eligible clinicians have flexibility to query the PDMP using CEHRT in any manner allowed under their State law.
+- MIPS eligible clinicians have flexibility to query the PDMP using data from CEHRT in any manner allowed under their State law.

 - Includes all permissible prescriptions and dispensing of Schedule II opioids regardless of the amount prescribed during an encounter.

 - When MIPS eligible clinicians choose to report as a group, data should be aggregated for all MIPS eligible clinicians under one Taxpayer Identification Number (TIN).
-This includes those MIPS eligible clinicians who may qualify for reweighting such as a significant hardship exception, hospital or ASC-based status, or in a specialty which is not required to report data to the Promoting Interoperability performance category.
-If these MIPS eligible clinicians choose to report as a part of a group practice, they will be scored on the Promoting Interoperability performance category like all other MIPS eligible clinicians.
+This includes those MIPS eligible clinicians who may qualify for reweighting through an approved Promoting Interoperability hardship exception, hospital or ASC-based status, or in a specialty which is not required to report data to the Promoting Interoperability performance category.

 For further discussion, please see the 2018 Physician Fee Schedule final rule – Quality Payment Program final rule: 83 FR 59788.